 Wallace, North Carolina has a history as rich as its soil.
-It was built on the backs of farmers and railway-men and of mothers, merchants and scholars.
+It was built on the backs of farmers and railway-men, mothers, merchants and scholars.
 It flourished from the spirit, wisdom and generosity of its citizens.
 This book recalls the past and offers a walk down memory lane.
 The author has presented photos, articles and stories collected from people who lived this history.
-She recalls a time when our townspeople never needed to set foot in a big box store, because less was more.
-If Rockfish Plaza didn’t have it, Marshburn’s or A.C.
+She recalls a time when our townspeople never needed to set foot in a big-box store, because less was more.
+If Rockfish Plaza didn’t have it, A.C.
 Hall Hardware would.
 Children were free to make their own entertainment and if it bothered anyone, Chief Whitaker or their parents would find out about it.
 People were on their best behavior because familiar faces were everywhere.

 Let us remember such a time.

 Illustrated with hundreds of images, including maps, photos, documents, personal letters from the 1800’s, sketches and more.
 The author presents the history of Wallace from 1730 to 1980.
 Discover the man Wallace was named for and why.
 Where were the first homes located and what did they look like?
 Who were the businessmen and entrepreneurs that believed in Wallace when it was just a dusty crossroad?
 Who had the first telephones?
 What year was electricity installed in Wallace?
 What is Wallace’s connection with Paul Revere?
 Who donated the land for the railroad in Wallace?
 Who introduced the strawberry to Wallace and who named a grape after Wallace?
 The history of Kramer's Department Store, WLSE, Clement Academy and Wallace High School....and so much more is artfully detailed in this hard cover book that is surely to become a family heirloom.